 Following the live Pitch, each team will be contacted by the judging panel to meet for 20-40 minutes to answer some post pitch questions, prior to the judging panel finalising their decision.

 As per the previous rounds, teams will be provided with all necessary resources at the commencement of each round.
+Teams are expected to be available to travel to Sydney for the finals round at the Pharmacy Connect event 2-4 September

 Building a business plan that will drive a successful, community-focused healthcare business.
 The pharmacy focus should be to provide a dynamic, valued health destinations.
 Will the investor be excited by your business plan and will they be confident in its success?